Nanit Pro Review

 - Test immediately to ensure it has sufficient WiFi bandwidth

-- If you can, use a device outside of your personal phone for monitoring as come apps lose connection when on a call
+- If you can, use a device outside of your personal phone for monitoring, as some apps lose connection when on a call

 - Change the default password!
 Hacking a monitor is easier if you fail to create a new password

 Audio / Visual

-Sound clarity in a video monitor is just as important as it is in a sound monitor because it is sound that draws your attention to the screen.
+Sound clarity in a best video baby monitor is just as important as it is in a sound monitor because it is sound that draws your attention to the screen.
 The Nanit sound performance and clarity are better than some of the WiFi competition, but it really isn't anything to write home about.

 It has a maximum volume decibel level of 89db, with clarity decreasing after 79db.
 The sound is hollow, but the clarity is good enough to hear voices and details from the nursery.
 While you can turn the sound component off during viewing, this also turns off notifications so that you won't be altered to any auditory changes in the nursery.
 Alternatively, if you leave the sound on and close the app, you will continue to get notifications about sound (aka crying) in the baby's room.

 The video quality is better than the sound quality, with images superior to the dedicated products in this review.
 Still, it didn't perform as well as the WiFi cameras in our lineup, despite the increase to 1080p that comes with the Pro version.
 The Nanit images have colors that aren't exactly the same as real life, and they look somewhat dim compared to the more vibrant competition.
 The images offer good clarity, but the quality goes down when you zoom in as it becomes pixelated since it is digital zoom, not optical.